hraisinz/Problem-Solving/README.md

 * Inserting node at Nth position in a doubly linkedlist with optimization
 * Reversing Doubly Linkedlist with optimization
 * Get the list using recursion
+* Get the middle node in a doubly linkedlist using recursion